Naeba Ski Resort Snowboarding

 While in the large cities, make sure to use the ATM since ATM machines can be quite hard to find at the resorts (especially ones accepting international cards) and credit cards are rarely accepted.

-Overall, Naeba Ski Resort is the 12th most popular snowboard & freeride destination of all 22 snowboarding resorts in Japan.
+Overall, Naeba Ski Resort is the 11th most popular snowboard & freeride destination of all 21 snowboarding resorts in Japan.
+Several of the better snowboarding resorts are nearby Naeba Ski Resort including Happo One Ski Resort, Nozawa Onsen, Shiga Kogen, Myoko Kogen and Kagura Ski Resort.